Dofus-Batteries-Included/DBI.Api/Ddc/README.md

 ﻿# DDC Client

-Client that downloads data from the releases of the [the DDC repository](https://github.com/Dofus-Batteries-Included/DDC).
+Client that downloads data from the releases of [the DDC repository](https://github.com/Dofus-Batteries-Included/DDC).